Bradley Fighting Vehicle: Development

 In October 1976, the Army accepted a number of recommendations put forward by the MICV Task Force formed earlier that year.
 The Army would combine the roles of scout and IFV, as the previous Armored Reconnaissance Scout Vehicle had been canceled.
 The Army agreed to make the armor protection comparable to the XM723.
-The armament would be a 25 mm cannon and a TOW-missile launcher in a two-man turret.
+The TBAT-II turret with its 25 mm cannon and a TOW-missile launcher in the two-man turret would be used for the both vehicles.

-In 1977, the MICV TABA-II was renamed the XM2.
+In 1977, the MICV was renamed the XM2.
 The scout version became the XM3.
 These comprised the two variants of the Fighting Vehicle System.
 A third variant, called the General Support Rocket System, which later entered production as the M270 Multiple Launch Rocket System, was added to the portfolio in 1977.

 Congress was questioning the development of the XM2 due to the high losses incurred by Soviet built BMP-1s in the 1973 Yom Kippur War.
 Congress suggested the development of a more heavily armored vehicle.
 The Army argued against this due to concerns about cost, weight, and development time.
 In 1977, Congress ordered two new evaluations of the IFV program, one by the Government Accounting Office (GAO) and one by the Department of the Army, under General Pat Crizer.
 The GAO report released in early 1978 was critical of the XM2's height, mobility, complexity, lack of clear doctrinal use, and lack of chemical/biological/radiological protection.

 Based upon this criticism, the OMB deleted M2/3 funding from the budget for the 1979 financial year.
 In 1978, the Crizer report asserted that the basic design was consistent with doctrine, and that development of an IFV with superior characteristics would be costly and pose significant developmental risks.
 An additional study, the IFV/CFV Special Study Group, evaluated whether an improved version of the M113 could be used instead of the M2/3 IFV.
 Their conclusion was that extensive redesign would be necessary for even marginal improvements in M113 derivatives.
 In October 1978, Congress reauthorized procurement funds.

 FMC delivered eight XM2 prototypes to the Army beginning in December 1978 and progressing through March 1979.

-The XM2/3 passed the Army Systems Acquisition Review Council Milestone II review in 1979.
+The XM2/3 passed the Army Systems Acquisition Review Council Milestone III review in 1979.
 In December 1979, the XM2 and XM3 were type classified as the M2 and M3 respectively.
 Final approval for production came from the Secretary of Defense in February 1980.
 In October 1981 the vehicle was named the "Bradley" for World War II Army General Omar Bradley, who had died earlier that year.